jakekara/totp-qr-backup/README.md

 # totp-qr-backup

-Python CLI script for making printer-friendly backups of your TOTP QR codes to print out and store somewhere safe.
+Python CLI script to scan and printer-friendly backups of your TOTP QR codes to print out and store somewhere safe.

 ## Quick start